Want More Dream Clients? Re-Ignite Your Marketing Mindset

 - Who did you most want to serve when starting the business?

-Once your ideal client’s story is written out, keep it in a place where you can review it when writing anything for your business.
-This could be on your computer, in Google Drive, in a marketing notebook, saved on Evernote, or another app.
+Once your ideal client’s backstory is written, keep it handy, where you can review it when writing anything for your business.
+On your computer, in Google Drive, in a notebook, saved on Evernote, Notion, or other app.

-When you review your ideal client’s story, it helps to reframe your marketing mindset.
-It offers a way to serve more dream clients rather than simply doing a task you don’t love doing (yet).
+When you review your ideal client’s story, it helps you to reframe your marketing mindset.
+It reminds you to be of service.
+To share snippets of your wisdom.

-Because at heart you intend to be of service, therefore marketing is an ongoing process of building relationships with more dream clients.
+Because when you set an intention to be of service, marketing becomes an ongoing process.
+You find ways to connect with and build relationships with more dream clients.

-3 // Connect with more dream clients by refreshing this
+3// Connect with more dream clients by staying curious

-While being curious about ideal clients is a must-have trait for being a coach or serving clients in any capacity, it’s also hugely valuable for managing your marketing mindset.
+While being curious about ideal clients is a must-have trait when you serve clients in any capacity, it’s also valuable for managing your marketing mindset.

 Curiosity is one of the top ten qualities for coaches, according to legendary coach and business expert Brian Tracy.